daniviga/django-ram/README.md

 ## Future developments

-### Live assets kpi collection
+### Live assets KPI collection

 Realtime data usage is collected via a daemon connected over TCP to the Commandstation-EX and recorded for every asset with a DCC address.

 ### Asset lifecycle

-Data is collected to compute the asset usage and then the wear level of its components (eg. the engine)
+Data is collected to compute the asset usage and then the wear level of its components (eg. the engine).

 ### Required mainentance forecast